Labour Launch Fresh Parliamentary Coup Attempt to Frustrate Brexit -

 The UK’s parliamentary democracy rests on the principle that the Government can command a stable majority in the House of Commons.
 Labour cobbling together an ad-hoc coalition to temporarily take on the powers of Government with none of the accountability undermines the UK’s constitution as much as a Prime Minister proroguing Parliament would.
 It is increasingly looking like the new Tory leader will need to fight a general election just to get Brexit through, whoever they are…

 Labour’s motion is signed by Jeremy Corbyn, Ian Blackford, Sir Vince Cable, Liz Saville-Roberts, Oliver Letwin, Caroline Lucas, and Nick Brown.
-It reads:

 Business of the House Motion (United Kingdom’s withdrawal from the European Union)

-Note: UPDATE: Guido asked Michael Gove’s team if he would continue to accept Letwin’s support, but a campaign source said “All leadership candidates will need to win support of colleagues across the party.
-Michael has always been clear that no deal must remain on the table.”